DafnyVSCode/Dafny-VSCode/README.md

 ## TODO
-* add restart server action.
 * atomatic verification as one types (with 'deboucing' waiting period).
-* (DONE) syntax highlighting (see if you can adapt sublime-dafny).
 * context aware suggestiions.
 * full context awareness, code completion.

 ## COMING SOON
-* automatic download of dafny executables and configuration
+* automatic download of dafny executables and configuration on ubuntu and osx